Get the job done with a pro

-- Click the Click to set the survey title field to edit the title.
-The title is for internal organization and won't be visible to respondents.
+- Click Edit in the Survey name section to name your survey.
+The name is for your internal organization and won't be visible to respondents.

-Now that your survey is live, you’ll have the option to view the survey page, copy the survey URL, or share it in an email or social post.
+Now that your survey is live, you can view the survey page, copy the survey URL, or share it in an email or social post.

 Here are the different share options you’ll see.